 [Section] NewVal = Purplefish value = BrandNew Quote = "C:\WINDOWS\INF;C:\WINDOWS\OPTIONS\CABS"

-To enter a value surrounded by quote marks, you type:
+To enter a value with spaces surrounded by quote marks, you type:

 You can also create a new section by adding a field to it, like this: